-- Identify, coordinate and activate Corporate Social Responsibility (CSR) activities, amongst this, healthcare related disaster relief across the world.
-The budget for disaster relief is capped at 25% of the annual budget due to its nature as incidental help, instead of the desired system change. - Funding of targeted projects/social impact initiatives to develop scalable local care providing eco-systems (middle/bottom pyramid) with a focus on care delivery, ensuring to maximize opportunities to scale by leveraging Philips' resources and know-how in this space.
+- Identify, coordinate and activate Corporate Social Responsibility (CSR) activities worldwide; - Disaster relief across the world (capped at 25% of the annual budget due to its nature as incidental help, instead of the desired system change). - Funding of targeted projects/social impact initiatives with partners, with a focus on healthcare delivery, ensuring to maximize opportunities to scale. - Make Philips technology available to the emerging markets that need it, adapting solutions to the local needs, customs and affordability. - Maximize opportunities to scale by leveraging Philips' resources and know-how.

-- Make Philips technology available to the emerging markets that need it, adapting solutions to the local needs, customs and affordability. - Maximize opportunities to scale by leveraging Philips' resources and know-how. - Partner with third parties that complement the support that Philips provides to the Foundation and that contribute to targeted care delivery eco system development mentioned above. - Enabling / initiating collaboration with social partners and -entrepreneurs to innovate complementary and impactful models in future markets.
+- Partner with third parties that complement the support that Philips provides to the Foundation and that contribute to targeted care delivery eco system development mentioned above. - Enabling / initiating collaboration with social partners and -entrepreneurs to innovate complementary and impactful models in future markets.
 The Foundation will identify innovative solutions and frugal innovation supporting the access to care- ambitions. - Mobilize employee volunteers (skilled volunteering) in support of targeted activities / initiatives, to deliver measurable impact.

-At the core of our approach involvement in the above mentioned ways, rather than solely providing financial support or in-kind contributions.
-When choosing programs and projects, we focus on the access to care mission and drive healthcare system change.
+At the core of our approach lies involvement in the above-mentioned ways, rather than solely providing financial support or in-kind contributions.
+When choosing programs and projects, we focus on the access to healthcare mission and drive healthcare system change.

-In the projects we support, we strive for true partnership with the aim to be a key contributor and make a visible difference with knowledge and expertise, rather than just being one of the (funding) participants, building upon the Philips Foundation name.
+In the projects and entrepreneurs, we support, we strive for true partnership with the aim to be a key contributor and make a visible difference with knowledge and expertise, rather than just being one of the (funding) participants, building upon the Philips Foundation name.